jsaulakh47/Prezoom-Project/README.md

 5. **@After**: It indicates that the method will be called after each test.
 6. **@AfterClass**: It indicates that the method will be called after completing any test case.

 #### JavaFX
+JavaFX is a software platform that provides plenty of media and graphics packages for creating Java desktop application.
+It can also be used to create rich web applications that can run on wide variety of devices.
+It helps developers to design, create, deploy, debug, and test client applications that run on variety of of platforms.

+Following are some of the features of JavaFX:
+1. **FXML**: — It is a XML-based UI markup language created by Oracle for defining and creating UI in Java based applications.

+2. **Scene Builder**: It is visual layout toll, which helps the users quickly create UI in JavaFX applications.
+Users can drag and drop UI components.

+3. **Swing Compatibility**: In JavaFX, Swing content can be embedded using Swing Node class.
+Also, existing Swing applications can be updated with JavaFX features such as rich graphics and embedded web content.

+4. **CSS Styling**: We can also use CSS classes to provide styling in our UI.

+5. **Rich sets of API’s**: JavaFX provide plethora of APIs to develop GUI applications.

 #### Test Driven Development
+We have used Test Driven Development (TDD) software practice in our project.
+It is a "Test-first" approach, which means that it requires unit testing code to be written before implementing the actual business logic code.
+Therefore, at the beginning all the test cases will be failing, and after writing the code logic, the test cases should pass without changing anything.
+On the surface, it might seem that writing all the test case is a lot of extra code, and it takes extra time.
+However, after one has successfully understood, it helps the developer to code faster with unit testing by following TDD rather than without TDD.

+Following are some of the advantages of TDD.
+1. We receive faster feedback on code logic.
+2. Developer has to spend less time on debugging.
+3. It reduces the time required to do the rework.
+4. It helps to identify whether the last refactoring change broke the code.
+5. Error and problems in the code are identifies quickly.
+6. It helps to create code which is felexible and easily maintainable.
+7. It forces us to write small classes, which has only one focus.
+Therefore, TDD helps to create SOLID code.

 ## Maven Setup on various OS